luton66/ForgetMap/README.md

 The find method is currently not synchronized as the method that increases the usage count within the Innerclass is synchronized and uses an AtomicLong to store the count.

 The Tie-Breaker implementation that is used is that if two values have the same usage-count, then a check on the 'time element added' will be carried out to remove the oldest of the two.

 ---
 ###Notes
 I was noticing errors in my Unit tests, and implemented AtomicLong in the Usage Count to try and fix this.
 I then realised this was due to me missing a CountDownLatch in my Unit test.
 My code could be reverted to reverse the use of an AtomicLong, but have left that in as it is another way of handling asynchronous calls.

+---
+###Further Improvements
+If I was to continue working on this, I would implement the required methods to make ForgetMap implement Iterable so that forEach could be run directly on ForgetMap.